nashsth/HelloWorld_Makefiles/README.md

 When working with IDEs like Visual Studio or Keil or IAR Embedded Workbench, it is easy to write and deploy code.
 With one click of a button, your code is compiled and ready to be executed.
 However, these IDEs tend to hide certain details of the compilation process.
 To have a deeper idea of what goes on "behind the scenes" of IDEs, it is helpful to try to compile code by invoking the compiler from the command line (aka terminal).

-For example, supposing that we have a source file called source.c and we wish to compile this source file into a binary file, we would perform the following command (the compiler used is assumed to be GCC):
+For example, supposing that we have a source file called source.c and we wish to compile this source file into a binary file (aka an executable), we would perform the following command (the compiler used is assumed to be GCC):

 gcc source.c -o source